InnerSourceCommons/InnerSourceLearningPath/trusted-committer/outline.md

     - Contributor/Guest
         - Responsible for "fitting in"/conforming to the host team and it's expectations/processes.
-    - Product Owner (distinction btw.
-Guest and Host PO)
+    - Product Owner (distinction between Guest and Host PO)
     - TC
         - TC has rights to push code closer to production than a contributor
         - also known as _Host_